 Admirable Animation, where he reviews good cartoons, usually ones with well-done, meaningful Tear Jerkersinvoked / Heartwarming Momentsinvoked, ones that Need More Love, others that he finds unique or avantgarde, or ones that showcases how to properly execute certain genres and tropes.
 Like the Animated Atrocities, the Admirable Animations are organized into seasons.
 However, this series is updated far less frequently due to various factors (they require much more work, and since they're driven by his passion for the works in question, he only does them when he feels the time is right).

-Modern Nickelodeon, as seen by him devoting the month of April 2014 to showing how the network has fallen and why it needs to die.
+Modern Nickelodeon and their parent company Viacom, as seen by him devoting the month of April 2014 to showing how the network has fallen and why it needs to die.
 And this is without even touching his usual whipping boy, SpongeBob.
 Subverted when ultimately, he ends the month concluding that maybe Nickelodeon doesn't need to die, it just needs a wake-up call.

 Double Subverted with Family Guy, as he was so insulted by the Life of Brian fiasco (which he concluded was nothing more than a cheap, manipulative, publicity stuntinvoked planned by the writers) that he decided to stop reviewing the show altogether.
 And then came the episode "Fresh Heir", which he hated so much that he not only reversed his stance on reviewing the series, but announced that it's going to become a regular fixture on Animated Atrocities along with Spongebob and G3 MLP.